geomort/project3/README.md

 │   │   ├── well_data

+│   ├── ffnn_results

+│   │   │   ├── optuna_study.db

 │   ├── llm_documentation

 │   ├── report

 Code for processing well-log and AgroPest-12 are within source folder, where prefix ffnn* or cnn* determines which jupyter notebook the file is used in.
 Results and figures from different approaches in convolutional neural network (CNN) processing are in folder cnn_results.
 There are three different approaches: Custom architecture for CNN model, model based on Optuna hyperparameter search and using a pretrained model.
 Model folder for Optuna processing also contains a Optuna database which can be used to see model parameters and results for all trails, in VS Code use extension Optuna Dashboard.
 Both datasets are available in folder datasets.
+Folder ffnn_results contain the Optuna database for well-log analysis.
 Questions to large language model are in ll_documentation, while the report is available in report.